2Buck2Chuck/Landing-Page---Odin-Project/README.md

 # landing_page---odin_project
-An Odin Project practice example to learn flexbox and creating landing pages
+An Odin Project practice example to learn flexbox and how to create landing pages